Retirement may seem far away, or it might feel like it’s just around the corner.

 4. Set Your Retirement Plan in Motion

 At this point, it’s a good idea to look into saving and investing as vehicles to help you reach your retirement goals.
 You may be better suited to one or the other, or both, according to your unique financial position.
-You can explore whether you’re currently a saver or investor here.
+You can explore whether you’re currently a saver or investor by taking our quiz.

 Consider Using Registered Accounts